Remembering the Children Prayer

 Pandemic Prayer Ideas

 1/ Think of those who are struggling or working hard during the pandemic.
-These might be individuals known to you or groups of people (for example, frontline workers, those who have lost income, the sick, the lonely, vaccine researchers).
+These might be individuals known to you or groups of people (for example, frontline workers, ICU workers, those who have lost income, the sick, the lonely, vaccine clinic staff).
 Write each name or group on a sticky note, and post them up some place you will see them everyday.
 Each day touch the notes, one at a time, and pray for the people named there.
 Pray for God’s protection of them.
 Give thanks for them.
 Pray that they will have strength to be able to persevere.
 You may wish to send a message of thanks and encouragement to anyone you may know personally, and let them know that you have prayed for them and their work.

 2/ Find a large piece of paper and, at the end of each day, write down something (or some things) for which you are thankful on that day.
 Use coloured markers, simple sketches, or fancy lettering.
 Be creative.
 Eventually you will have a personalized piece of artwork and a reminder of the way God continues to bless you.